MicrosoftDocs/azure-docs/articles/machine-learning/preview/data-prep-appendix2-supported-data-sources.md

 ms.date: 09/12/2017
 ---

-# Supported data sources for this release
+# Supported Data Sources for this release
-The following document outlines the list of currently supported data sources in Azure Machine Learning Data Preparation.
+The following document outlines the list of currently supported Data Sources in Azure Machine Learning Data Preparation.

-The supported data sources for this release are as follows.
+The supported Data Sources for this release are as follows.

 ## Types
 ### Directory versus file